vksoniya/SummaryFeatureFlaskServer/README.md

 ## Using Feature Server

 1. Once the above steps are completed, you are ready to use the server.
-Under your active environement, run the server as follows:
+Under your active environment, run the server as follows:
 ```sh
 python3 summarizer_model.py
 ```